abubakkar-kaleem/ice-cream-factory-simulation/README.md

 ### Conclusion:
 This project demonstrates an effective implementation of concurrent task processing in an operating system using Linux kernel programming.
 It simulates the production of ice cream in a factory setting, focusing on task synchronization, deadlock prevention, and resource management.

+## Author
+Muhammad Abubakkar Kaleem
+BSCS, FAST-NUCES (2018–2022)
+This project was created as part of the **Operating Systems** course project.